AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-compiled-terraria.md

 But there is a problem and thats our topic, i need to open steam in order to run the tmodloader, but what if i put Goldberg Steam Emulator api .dll's? does it work?

-Yeah it works but its a bit hard but i will explain with the easiest way.
+Yeah it works, i will explain with the easiest way.

 You need change some .dll's from the game and source code directory.